nkrusch/recontext/.github/README.md

 The duration estimate is based on Ubuntu 22.04 amd64 8-core, 64 GB RAM machine.

+For a faster experiments, reduce the timeout and the sample sizes of the "times" experiment.
+For example, the following command will finish in about 10 minutes.

+     make TO=30 T_SIZES="10 25"

+Without timeout, about 18 hours is required for all the benchmarks to terminate (see `result.0`).
+The longest benchmarks takes about 12 h.

 #### Execute a single benchmark

     make results/[INPUT].[EXT]